umeshroka/art-gallery-website/README.md

 1. A gallery to view/buy art pieces
 2. Services offering: calligraphy workshops, authenticity & apprasial services, commissoning a calligraphy art piece, art repair/restoration

 # Link to deployed site

 [Art Gallery Website](art-gallery-website-rose.vercel.app)
-)

 # MVP

-- A banner with company logo, account login, shopping cart with linksbe a search) (may
+- A banner with company logo, shopping cart with links
 - A navbar with gallery, services and about us with links
 - A carousel with art pieces rotating
-- A 4x4 grid with services
+- A gallery with artworks
-- A footer
+- A services page
+- Shopping cart

 # Planning materials